bytecodealliance/cranelift-jit-demo/README.md

 runtime address of the data, which we then convert back into a Rust slice for convenience.

-And to show off a handy feature of the simplejit backend, it can look up symbols with `libc::dlsym`, so you can call libc functions such as `puts` (being careful to NUL-terminate your strings!).
+And to show off a handy feature of the jit backend, it can look up symbols with `libc::dlsym`, so you can call libc functions such as `puts` (being careful to NUL-terminate your strings!).
 Unfortunately, `printf` requires varargs, which Cranelift does not yet support.